 - Title History (Clear, Salvage, Restored, Rebuilt, Flood)

 - If the car was a lease or rental car

 - Maintenance History if it was reported by the facility

-Allways run a history report to find out major title problems.
+Always run a history report to find out major title problems.
 But keep in mind that even issues can be missed by a history report.
-We strongly recommend also to do a pre-sale inspection on cars that you are looking to purchase.
+We strongly recommend also doing a pre-sale inspection of cars that you are looking to purchase.

 Buying from a Dealer or Private Party

 If you are buying from a dealer, ask them to be private the vehicle history report.
 Most of them provide it for free.

 And even if they don't normally, if you state that you will buy the car but want to see the history report first.
 The same goes for private party owners as well.
 The only concern is if the seller is honest or not.
 A history report provided by someone else can be easily faked, or items can be erased from the downloaded report.

 When dealing with a private party, it's best to run your own history reports, and here is your best alternative.
 If you are looking at lots of cars and need a cheap alternative to CarFax or Autocheck, look at our top 3 alternatives above.